The Power of Contrast for Feature Learning: A Theoretical Analysis: Introduction

-Despite its success in practice, theoretical understanding of contrastive learning is still limited.
-Previous works provide provable guarantees for contrastive learning under conditional independence assumption (or its variants) \citep{arora2019theoretical,lee2020predicting,tosh2021contrastive,tsai2020self}.
-Specifically, they assume the two contrastive views are independent conditioned on the label and show that contrastive learning can provably learn representations beneficial for downstream tasks.
-In addition to this line of research, \cite{wang2020understanding,graf2021dissecting} investigated the representation geometry of supervised contrastive loss, \cite{haochen2021provable} provided analysis via a novel concept of augmentation graph with a new loss function that performs spectral decomposition on such graph.
-Moreover, \cite{wen2021toward} considered the representation learning under the sparse coding model and studied the optimization properties on shallow ReLU neural networks, \citep{tian2021understanding,wang2021towards} investigated why self-supervised learning can learn features without contrastive pairs in a linear representation setting, and \citep{jing2021understanding} found a dimension collapse phenomenon in the internal layers.
-Different from all previous works, which aim to show that contrastive learning can learn useful representations, our paper aims to explain why contrastive learning outperforms other representation learning methods and to shed light on the impact of labeled data in contrastive learning framework, which is underexplored in prior works.
+Despite its success in practice, the theoretical understanding of contrastive learning is still limited.
+Previous works provide provable guarantees for contrastive learning under conditional independence assumption (or its variants) \citep{arora2019theoretical,lee2021predicting,tosh2021contrastive,tsai2020self}.
+Specifically, they assume the two contrastive views are independent conditioned on the label and show that contrastive learning can provably learn representations beneficial for in-domain downstream tasks.
+In addition to this line of research, there exist several alternative perspectives for studying the theoretical properties of contrastive learning.
+To name a few, \cite{wang2020understanding,graf2021dissecting} explored the representation geometry, \cite{haochen2021provable} analyzed the augmentation graph, \cite{tian2022deep} proposed a two-player game theory framework, \cite{zimmermann2021contrastive} demonstrated the connection between contrastive learning and nonlinear Independent Component Analysis \citep{hyvarinen2009independent}, \cite{saunshi2022understanding} showed that the importance of inductive bias in contrastive learning, and \cite{jing2021understanding} investigated the dimensional collapse phenomenon.
+Furthermore, \citet{tian2021understanding,wang2021towards} have also explored the ability of self-supervised learning to learn features even without contrastive pairs, specifically in the context of linear representation settings.

+More relevant to this paper, \citet{wen2021toward} considered representation learning under the sparse coding model and studied the optimization properties in shallow ReLU neural networks.
+However, the assumptions that features are extremely sparse and signals follow Gaussian distribution seem strong for real data. \citet{garg2020functional} studied the combination of supervised learning and self-supervised learning.
+They derived sample complexity bounds in a PAC-learning style for various settings.
+Specifically, the authors assume that there is a ground-truth representation such that it can keep both self-supervised loss and supervised loss at a very low threshold.
+However, as the authors admit, it is hard to determine such a threshold in practical settings.
+For example, since the unlabeled data and labeled data come from different domains, such as Image-Net and CIFAR-10, domain-specific features may have a much lower loss compared with domain-transferable features.

+While the aforementioned previous works aim to demonstrate that contrastive learning is capable of learning meaningful representations, it was left untouched why contrastive learning \textit{outperforms} other representation learning methods.
+We also shed light on the impact of labeled data in a contrastive learning framework, which is underexplored in prior works.
+A detailed comparison with existing literature is deferred to Appendix \ref{section: comparison}.